ransel117/ranmath/README.md

 ```#include "ranmath.h"```

-and compile it with ranmath.c
+and compile it with ranmath.c eg:

 ```CFILES=ranmath.c ...```